jandrewrfarrell/RUFUS/README.md

 ```
 bash runRufus.sh -s Child.bam -c Mother.bam Father.bam -k 25 -t 40 -r human_reference_v37_decoys.fa
 ```

+**NOTE** runRUFUS must be provided with atleast three threads, as it assigns threads to processes as a proportion the total number of threads provided.
+It does not matter if you have fewer than three cores, but you must simply provided at least three threads.

 The flags can be provided any any order.

 RUFUS can take any number control files (Must provide atleast one).